The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 - Through a portfolio revamp

-Financial planners advise, moving funds from poor-performing into better-performing investments.
-This is portfolio optimization and it has worked in the past.
-This is also a strategy to recover faster from the stock market crash.
+Financial planners advise and move funds from poor-performing into better-performing investments.
+It is portfolio optimization and it has worked in the past.
+It is also a strategy to recover faster from the stock market crash.
 Do you think it is a need to redeem and reinvest now?

 To know more read: How to revamp for faster and better results.